“Nostalgia is like a grammar lesson: you find the present tense, and the past perfect!”

-In short, the explanation for the popularity of nostalgic content is that it makes us feel…well, content.
+In short, the explanation for the popularity of nostalgic or retro content, fashion, and art is that it makes us feel…well, content.

 First introduced in the 1920s, The Jolly Green Giant took a lengthy eight year hiatus and only made a few slight appearances upon his return.
 Now, the Green Giant returns to the spotlight and is proposing a friendly command to children by prompting them to take “One Giant Pledge” as a promise to eat at least one more vegetable per day.

 The Cheerios’ Kid–another prototypal personality of General Mills–returns from the ‘60s with low cholesterol but strong sentimentality.
 All across brand land, the evolution of a logo is often based on slight manipulations rather than a full-fledged change.

 Mass media company Walt Disney Studios keeps its characters fresh by re-releasing films for home video sales and in theatres for limited amounts of time before locking them back up in the vault.
 This process began in 1937 with Snow White and the Seven Dwarfs and continues into the modern day to preserve and restore classics to be enjoyed across new generations.